 whose ancestors came from animals first domesticated by early humans.
 Biologists believe that the measles

-virus stemmed from canine distemper and rinderpest, an affliction of cattle; that rhinoviruses, agents of the common cold, came to us from horses; and that smallpox
+virus evolved from rinderpest virus, an affliction of cattle; that rhinoviruses, agents of the common cold, came to us from horses; and that smallpox

 Of the 37 new infectious diseases identified in the past 30 years, more than two-thirds sprang from animals.

 Infections transmitted from animals to humans are called zoonoses

 or zoonotic diseases.
 Of the more than 1,700 known viruses, bacteria, and other pathogens that infect people, more than half either originated in or now come directly from animals.
 The rest come from the environment around us, such as soil, water, and air.
 And of the 37 new infectious diseases identified in the past 30 years, more than two-thirds originated in animals.
 The next deadly pandemic to sweep the world could very likely jump species in this way.

 Some zoonotic infections move directly from animals to humans.
 In such cases, an animal is the natural host

 —or reservoir—for the pathogen and through encounters often spurred by ecological change, the pathogen moves from the natural host to humans.
 Severe acute respiratory syndrome (SARS

 ) is a recent example of this.
 In spring 2003, this new and deadly viral illness swept out from China’s Guangdong Province and spread rapidly around the world before it was contained that summer.
 SARS virus originated in Chinese horseshoe bats, animals used for food and medicine in many parts of Asia and traded in wildlife markets.
 There the virus infected both small carnivores called civets as well as the people who worked at the markets where they were sold and in restaurants where these animals were served as food.
 The virus infected 8,098 people, 774 of whom died—nearly a 10 percent mortality rate.
 Fortunately, no human infections have been found since early 2004.